 Road mortality is one of the leading causes of turtle population declines.
 It can take up to 25 years for a female turtle to be able to nest and each female could lay hundreds of eggs in her lifetime, so losing even one female can have large impacts on fragile populations.
 Roads pose a double threat to our turtles.
 First, they are generally built through wetland complexes, forcing turtles to cross busy routes to feed and nest.
 While slowing for turtle signs is helpful, it doesn't prevent fatal hits, especially during low-light conditions.
 Secondly, turtles like to nest in soft warm sands and gravels, not all that different from the shoulders of roads.
 This illusion of a prime nesting location alongside roads brings female turtles and their hatchlings in close proximity of cars, further increasing hit likelihood.

 Working with data from the Ontario Turtle Conservation Centre (OTCC), we have determined the top six towns in the province with the highest rates of turtle road mortality.
 We will be working with municipal councils to bring light to this issue and request the installation of wildlife underpasses in each of the highlighted areas below.

 See your town on the map and want to get involved?
 Contact firstname.lastname@example.org

 What we’re doing, and how you can help.

-2. Provincial and municipal road agencies must upgrade roads to include wildlife underpasses which allow for the safe underground passage of turtles and other wildlife under already in-place roads which cut through wetlands.
-Wildlife underpasses should be prioritized along routes with known data of turtle-vehicle collisions, addressing both number of vehicle hits and the at-risk status of turtle species.
+Earthroots is calling for municipal road agencies to upgrade roads to include wildlife underpasses which allow for the safe underground passage of turtles and other species under already in-place roads which cut through wetlands.
+Wildlife underpasses should be prioritized along routes with known data of turtle-vehicle collisions, addressing both number of vehicle hits and the at-risk status of turtle species

 Earthroots believes a combination of protected habitat and upgrading existing road infrastructure to include mitigation for turtle passage is key in the success of Ontario’s turtle population.